chipsalliance/chisel/docs/src/explanations/layers.md

 # Layers

-Layers are used to describe optional functionality of a Chisel circuit that a user would like to _optionally_ include at Verilog elaboration time.
+Layers are used to describe functionality of a Chisel circuit or module that a user would like to _optionally_ include at Verilog elaboration time.
 This feature is intended to be used to optionally include verification or debug logic that a user does not want to always have present.